Sunny Afternoon: Release and reception

 Released as a single on 3 June 1966, "Sunny Afternoon" went to number one on the UK Singles Chart on 7 July 1966, remaining there for two weeks.
 The track also went to number one in Ireland on 14 July 1966.
 In America, it peaked at number 14 on the Billboard Hot 100 pop singles chart early autumn 1966.
 The promotional video for the single featured the band performing in a cold, snowy environment.

 In a 1995 interview, Ray Davies recalled being surprised at the song's broad appeal, stating, Sunny Afternoon', I remember the record coming out and I walked into a British Legion or a pub.
 I thought I was in a British Legion.
 All these people, old soldiers and things, singing it.
 I was 23 years old.
 I said, 'Wow, all these old people really like it.'
 And this old guy came up and said, 'You young guys ... this is the sort of music we can relate to!'
 I thought, Wow, this is it, it's the end (laughs)."

 Billboard praised the single's "off-beat music hall melody and up-to-date lyrics".
 Cash Box said that it is a "slow-moving, blues-drenched, seasonal affair with a catchy, low-key repeating riff".
 "Sunny Afternoon" was placed at No. 200 on Pitchfork Media's list of The 200 Greatest Songs of the 1960s.
 The song was featured in and was the title song of West End musical Sunny Afternoon.
-It has been covered by artists including Jimmy Buffett, Stereophonics, Michael McDonald, and Michael Caruso.
+It has been covered by artists including Jimmy Buffett, Stereophonics, Michael McDonald,Michael Caruso, and Nellie McKay.
+The song featured in the 2023 film Perfect Days and the 2025 series The Girlfriend.